dmartorell/movies-app-demo/README.md

 # nonomo

 This is a fictional web app that offers video entertainment.
-The project has been commissioned as a technical test.
 Please be aware that some of the images used for the completion of the project might be copyrighted.